-You might know that I’m keen on trying new things and I love being abroad, but if there is one thing I am terrified of, is getting sick.
+You might know that I’m keen on trying new things and I love being abroad.
+But if there is one thing I am terrified of, is getting sick.
 Getting sick while being abroad to be precise.
-This time I couldn’t wait till my next trip home so I had to go to the doctor here in Sweden, and guess what, it was an adventure!
+Usually I’d wait to go back home to visit the doctor but, this time I couldn’t.
+I had to go to the doctor here in Sweden, and guess what….
+It was an adventure!

-Some background info, I am rather healthy, and I rarely got sick.
-Nothing more than other people, a cold once in a while and that’s it, cured with tea, sleep and rest – a painkiller once in a while and let’s move on.
-Which is perfect as I’m super scared to go to the doctor in Sweden!
+I am rather healthy, and I rarely get sick.
+Nothing more than other people, a cold once in a while and that’s it.
+Cured with tea, sleep and rest – a painkiller once in a while and let’s move on.
+Which is perfect as I was fearing the moment I’d have to go to the doctor in Sweden!

-You know, it is this irrational fear that would just push me to wait as long as possible to go to the doctor, and so, usually I manage going home and then go to the doctor or dentist back in France.
-Because, let’s face it, speaking the language perfectly and knowing how the system works back home is way more reassuring!
+You know, it is, this irrational fear that would just push me to wait as long as possible to go to the doctor.
+So, usually I manage going back home and then go to the doctor or dentist while in France.
+Because, let’s face it, speaking the language perfectly and knowing how the system works back home is way more reinsuring!

-So I got home and tried to book online an appointment at our local medical care center but it was of course unavailable, and here is the trick: it opens at 8AM, so if you want an appointment, just call at 8 sharp!
-And I got an appointment after a couple of hours with an actual doctor.
+I got home and tried to book online an appointment at our local medical centre (vårdcentral).
+Of course, not one time slot was available for me.
+After some research, I learned about the trick.
+As the medical centre opens at 8AM, and if you need an appointment, you need to call them at 8 sharp!
+After the call, I got an appointment for a couple of hours later with an actual doctor.

-So here is my story and experience when having to go to the doctor in Sweden, and even without speaking Swedish you can make your way around it.
+So, here is my story and experience when having to go to the doctor in Sweden.
+Even without speaking Swedish you can make your way around it.
 It definitely won’t be as easy as back home, but for sure you’ll make it!
-And for the paperwork related to the health care system, check my previous article just here!